 Some of you know that I have been experimenting with the idea of collecting fallen dust on canvas, creating a visual representation of what we breathe.
 I had begun a research based experimental arts project a year or so ago, but alas, I did not secure the main funds.
 With moving, selling house, full time stay at home mum duties, I decided to put it on hold.
-Then a good friend and artist, Dion Archibald, decided to move to Istanbul, and gave me two rolls of canvas.
+Then good friend and artist, Dion Archibald, decided to move to Istanbul, and gave me two rolls of canvas.
 How generous!
 It got me thinking.
-As I was moving house I found, while packing, my iron ore dust canvas patchwork experiment I did while living in Whyalla.
+As I was moving house I found my iron ore dust canvas patchwork experiment I did while living in Whyalla.
 I could try the patchwork approach for this project.
-It may not work, but why not, and it is a good affordable precursor to my bigger research based project I still intend to undertake.
-Random sized pieces collecting dust over a year and then collected to be stitched together to form a patchwork that would reference an aerial view of a portioned off landscape.
-I could still do samples of these locations, and exhibit the results with the final piece.
-I am still looking for more volunteers from the Hunter Region so please let me know if you are interested in hosting a piece, small or large.
+It may not work, but why not try?
+Random sized pieces collecting dust over a year and then collected to be stitched together to form a patchwork that would reference an aerial view of a landscape?
+Could the locations be sampled to determine what is present in the dust?
+With these questions in mind the project has begun and I do not know what will happen, but so should it be with art……If you are interested in hosting a piece, small or large.
 Contact me at firstname.lastname@example.org, or check out the Dust Page for further information.